 How does an efficient heat pump save me money?

-To offset the additional cost of installing a heat pump over a fossil-fuelled system, the RHI pays a quarterly income to owners of ground source heat pumps.
-RHI payments are based on the renewable proportion of heat produced by the heat pump.
+To offset the additional cost of installing a heat pump over a fossil-fuelled system in domestic projects, there’s also the Boiler Upgrade Scheme.
+The government-funded Boiler Upgrade Scheme pays a flat-rate grant of £7,500 to those installing a ground source heat pump.

 Making the most of dynamic tariffs